 Example: Allismaceae, Butomaceae sp.

-Circinotropous Ovule: In this type, first the main body is at an angle of 180 degrees, but then it moves at an angle of 360 degrees, where the micropyle again points upward.
+Circinotropous Ovule: In this type, primarily the main body turns at an angle of 180 degrees, but then it moves at an angle of 360 degrees, where the micropyle again points upward.

 Example: Opuntia sp.